Growing Your Business

 Startup Wisdom: 27 Strategies for Raising Capital (opens in new window)

 Money makes the world go round and this free book has traditional and creative ways to secure additional financing, from crowdfunding to little known grant programs.

 Is your business bursting at the seams?
 Need a bigger office or manufacturing space?
 Use our Property Search tool to view available properties and buildable land in your area and use the filters to narrow and refine your choices, whether you’re interested in buying, leasing or building.

 Washington’s Startup Centers offer consulting, mentorship and courses to help you solidify your expansion plans.

-Online resources especially for veterans who own and operates small businesses.
+Online resources especially for veterans who own and operate small businesses.

-A collection of resources for women-owned business in Washington State.
+A collection of resources for women-owned businesses in Washington State.

-An employee or employer program that allows owners and workers to plan for retirement through 401(k) and IRA style retirement plans that are vetted by the state and offered by private plan companies.
+This employee or employer program allows owners and workers to plan for retirement through 401(k) and IRA retirement plans that are vetted by the state and offered by private plan companies.